Luxury Canterbury wall clock

 Products made using inlay techniques

-Inlay is an art form traceable back to early Egyptian and Assyrian craftsmen, and it is essentially decoration created by forming patterns or images from veneers of wood or other materials.
+Inlay is an art form traceable back to early Egyptian and Assyrian craftsmen and is essentially decoration created by forming patterns or images from veneers of wood or other materials.
 The zenith of inlay art occurred between the late 17th and early 18th centuries, when craftsmanship reached the status of high art thanks to royal patronage in France.

 What does the invention of navigation have in common with Comitti clocks?